Update for June 2020

 In 2018/19 we did this by:

-- Customer water meters - When we install a customer meter, we can immediately identify if there’s a leak.
+- Smart water meters - When we install a customer meter, we can immediately identify if there’s a leak.
 Our programme to install smart water meters is the second largest in the world and will help protect future water supplies.

-This year we’re increasing the number of leaks we find through:
+In 2019/20 we increased the number of leaks we find through:

 In addition to leak repairs we have additional leakage reduction activities taking place.
 These activities are intended to generate a sustainable reduction in our leakage levels and they include: